VictorTeixeiraS/projects/projects/maze_solver_python/0-intro/readme.md

-# SEO Link Analyzer in Python
+# Maze Solver in Python

-It's time to put your Python skills to the test and build a real project on your local computer.
-By the end of this project, you'll have an "SEO link analyzer" that will allow your users to analyze the internal links on a website for [SEO purposes](https://searchengineland.com/guide/what-is-seo).
+It's time to put your algorithms skills to the test and build and visualize your newfound knowledge by building a maze solver.
+By the end of this project, you'll have a program that can generate a maze visually and solve it.
 You'll also be able to show off this project on your Github profile and your resume, so do your best work!

 ## About the author, Lane Wagner